ethstakersclub/ethstakersclub/README.md

 For detailed instructions on how to set up and use the Eth Beacon Chain Explorer, please refer to the documentation (coming soon).

 ## Contributing
 We welcome contributions from the community to help improve the Ethstakers.club Explorer.
 If you have any ideas, suggestions, or bug reports, please open an issue or submit a pull request.
+Additionally, if you find it helpful, you have the option to star this repository.
+Doing so would assist us in validating that we're heading in the right direction.